 Moreover, her business has also integrated eight children living with disability, who uses the art of jewellery craft as a therapeutic mechanism.
 She is planning to absorb more children who will use the process of turning waste into jewellery as a hobby to keep them away from drugs, gangsterism etc. whilst learning this pivotal skill of craft art.

 Her ultimate plan is to grow her business into a franchise and continue to create more job opportunities for the unemployed youth in South Africa.

 ‘’I would like to thank the National Art Council for assisting me with funding to pursue my passion in craft art and to make an impact in the development of my community, I will forever be grateful for the opportunity the organisation has provided to me’’

-If you wish to support Refiloe and her work, please contact her directly on 084 478 7003 or follow her on Facebook at Refiloe Khumo, alternatively you can email her at firstname.lastname@example.org
+If you wish to support Refiloe and her work, please contact her directly at 084 478 7003 or follow her on Facebook at Refiloe Khumo, alternatively, you can email her at firstname.lastname@example.org